 Back in March, Leyton Orient Football Club faced an uncertain future.
 Its then owner, Francesco Becchetti, had indicated he was willing to sell, but the level of debt at the club meant that administration, or even liquidation, could not be ruled out.

-Administration, or even liquidation, cannot be ruled out - despite Becchetti's recent cutting of the playing squad, there is a very real risk that he may simply stop covering the losses the club currently makes.
-Indeed that now seems to have happened, following the announcement on 1 March that a winding-up petition has been served on the club.
-Even though that petition has now been adjourned until 12 June and the tax bill to HMRC paid, the debt to trade creditors remains in our estimation a significant six-figure sum.
+Despite Becchetti's cutting of the playing squad, there was a very real risk that he would simply stop covering the losses the club was making.
+Indeed, that seemed to have happened, following the announcement on 1 March that a winding-up petition had been served on the club.
+Even though that petition was adjourned until 12 June and the tax bill to HMRC paid, the debt to trade creditors remained in our estimation a significant six-figure sum.

-While the best solution to Leyton Orient's situation is for Becchetti to sell the club as a going concern to a new owner, LOFT's remit as a supporters' trust means that we have to plan for the worst.
+While the best solution to Leyton Orient's situation was for Becchetti to sell the club as a going concern to a new owner, which eventually is what happened, LOFT's remit as a supporters' trust meant that we had to plan for the worst.
 To that end, LOFT members passed a resolution on 2 March 2017, approving the setting up of the Leyton Orient Regeneration Fund with an initial target of £250,000.

 The fund would be used to help regenerate Leyton Orient FC (or, in the event of liquidation of the club, a successor ‘phoenix club’) in the following scenarios: